ErdemOzgen/DevSecOps-Vault/README.md

 ## Supply chain specific tools

+The text highlights the vulnerability of supply chains to attacks and emphasizes the importance of libraries and continuous integration (CI) in ensuring the security of the final product.

+The use of libraries plays a significant role in the security of the final product, as libraries are a common target for attackers to inject malicious code.
+Therefore, it is crucial to carefully select and evaluate the libraries used in the supply chain to avoid any security loopholes.

+CI, on the other hand, involves regularly integrating and testing changes to the codebase, which is important for detecting any potential security breaches.
+The text suggests that monitoring the CI process should be done inside the tasks and jobs in pipeline steps to ensure continuous security checks throughout the development process.

-Supply chain is often the target of attacks.
-Which libraries you use can have a massive impact on security of the final product (artifacts).
-CI (continuous integration) must be monitored inside the tasks and jobs in pipeline steps.
-Integrity checks must be stored out of the system and in ideal case several validation runs with comparison of integrity hashes / or attestation must be performed.
+Furthermore, to ensure the integrity of the final product, the text recommends storing integrity checks outside the system and performing several validation runs with comparison of integrity hashes or attestation.
+This is important because integrity checks help verify that the codebase has not been tampered with or compromised during the development process.

+Overall, the text emphasizes the importance of careful library selection, continuous integration monitoring, and integrity checks to ensure the security of the final product in the supply chain.

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |